finos/legend-engine/README.md

 Execution engine for Legend.
 It provides:
 - A Pure parser and compiler.
 - An execution engine, generating and/or executing execution plans when provided with a Pure function, a Mapping and a Runtime.
-- Access point for model transformers written using the Pure language (soon to come).
+- Access point for model transformers written using the Pure language (soon to come).   da

 ## Development setup